Introduction to Annual Report 2020

 The NJR produces this Annual Report which summarises its work and shares the analysis of data for the past year, visually in tables and graphs, for procedures across each of the joints, as well as implant and hospital outcomes.
 The purpose and work of the NJR is for clinical improvement; to improve clinical standards, for the benefit of patients, clinicians, and the orthopaedic sector as a whole.

 Described as a global exemplar of an implantable medical device registry, the NJR continues to be the largest orthopaedic registry in the world, with an international reputation.
-The most notable statistic this year has been the 4 millionth record being submitted to the registry, for a patient at Wrightington hospital, which is fitting due to the pioneering work of Professor Sir John Charnley having performed the first ever hip-replacement operations at Wrightington in the early 1960s.
+The most notable statistic this year has been the 4 millionth record being submitted to the registry, for a patient at Wrightington Hospital, which is fitting due to the pioneering work of Professor Sir John Charnley having performed the first ever hip-replacement operations at Wrightington in the early 1960s.

 The NJR supports the use of its rich data pool for use in research for a wide range of studies, highlighting and informing best practice in joint replacement surgery, for the benefit of patients.